devinkr/js-dom/readme.md

 [ READ THE DOCUMENTATION ](https://api.jquery.com/category/traversing/tree-traversal/)

-Incorporate other jQuery methods like I did with .css().
-[Check out this cheat sheet. ](https://oscarotero.com/jquery/)
+Incorporate other jQuery methods like I did with `.css()`[Check out this cheat sheet. ](https://oscarotero.com/jquery/)

 (15 minutes)

 Share!
 Slack me your code in the discussion channel and let's see how it works.

 (5 minutes)

 ---